thesandybridge/wpengine-cli/README.md

 ## Sites

 The `sites` command will allow you to list, add, update, or delete existing sites.
+Passing the `-H` flag will enable headless mode for using the CLI in a pipeline or as part of a script.

 ## Installs